contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 - Operate – run
 - Solutions – systems, answers, products, services
 - Action (as a verb) – do

+## Italics
+Use Italics only for natural emphasis or to refer to sections/areas of Contensis eg. _Management Console_

 ## Jargon
 Jargon is language that’s overused in a community.
 At Zengenti, we tend to run into two particular forms: corporate and technical jargon. **We don’t like jargon.**